-Brie is the best known French cheese and has a nickname "The Queen of Cheeses".
+Brie is the best known French cheese and has the nickname "The Queen of Cheese".
 Brie is a soft cheese named after the French region Brie, where it was originally created.
 Several hundred years ago, Brie was one of the tributes which had to be paid to the French kings.

 Brie is produced from the whole or semi-skimmed cow's milk.
-Rennet is added in to raw milk and heated to a temperature of 37°C to obtain the curd.
-The cheese is then cast into molds, several layers of cheese are filled into mold and then kept for around 18 hours.
-After this the cheese is salted and aged for minimum four weeks.
+Rennet is added to the raw milk and heated to a temperature of 37°C (99°F) to obtain the curd.
+The cheese is then cast into moulds, several layers of cheese are filled into the mould and then kept for around 18 hours.
+After this, the cheese is salted and aged for a minimum of four weeks.

 Brie cheese is slightly pale in colour with a greyish tinge under a rind.
 Its flavour varies depending upon the ingredients added while producing the cheese.

 Brie, one of the great dessert cheeses, comes as either a 1 or 2-kilogram wheel and is packed in a wooden box.
 In order to enjoy the taste fully, Brie must be served at room temperature.

 Please note: Pasteurized milk is required in the United States and Australia.